samaratrilling/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 Now let's get these new display objects display our existing note information, we need to add a variable to hold our Note.

 > [action]
-> Add the following note decleration after the `contentTextView` decleration.
+> Add the following note declaration after the `contentTextView` declaration.
 >
 	var note: Note? {
         didSet {
-            displayNote(note)
+            displayNote(self.note)
         }
     }
 >

-Remember the `didSet` functionality we added during the 'Local Storage with Realm' chapter?
+Remeber the `didSet` functionality we added during the 'Local Storage with Realm' chapter?
 Have a quick look at `NoteTableViewCell` for a reminder.
 In this case when a note is set, we want to call the `displayNote` method to populate our title and content display objects in our view.

 > [action]